-This page compares FAT32, FAT16, FAT12, and NTFS to help you choose a suitable file system for your storage device.
-In the following, you will uncover 5 practical ways that will convert FAT to NTFS without losing any data.
+In the following, you will uncover 5 practical ways to convert FAT to NTFS without losing data.
 Pick up one and follow to switch the file system on your storage device to NTFS by keeping your data intact now:

 Step 1.
 Install and launch EaseUS Partition Master on your computer.